SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 ..
 TR: Do all prefix operators default to the same precedence level?
 If so, what is it?

-The third form is used to declare a new postfix operator and has the following form:
+The following form declares a new postfix operator:

 .. syntax-outline::